-Head Start/Preschool 7:30 a.m. to 2:00 p.m.

-Preschool Aftercare 2:00p.m. to 5:15 p.m.
+Preschool hours 7:45 a.m. to 2:00 p.m.
+Aftercare hours 2:00p.m. to 5:15 p.m.

 Your child must be picked up by the end time stated above, there is no grace period.
 We begin loading children on the bus at 1:45 and we encourage you to pick your child up at that time also.
+If you know you will be late picking your child up please call the school as early as possible, however, that does not halt the following process.